Hilary-Oloko/2020_Chicago_Taxi_Trips_Analysis/README.md

 4. **Period Calculation:**
    - Added a new column, "Period," derived from the pickup datetime, categorized into three values: Morning, Afternoon, and Evening.

+5. **Exporting transformed data:**
+   I exported the transformed data as a CSV file.
+Because the dataframe was very large, It was divided into 11 parts.

 ## Visuals in the Report

 ### Filters